7 Incredible Facts About a Career in Welding

 "No single solution can meet our society's future energy needs.
 The answer lies instead in a family of diverse energy technologies that share a common thread: they do not deplete our natural resources or destroy our environment.
 Renewable energy technologies tap into natural cycles and systems, turning the ever-present energy around us into usable forms."

-As a welder it does not matter what energy sources will be the winner.
+As a welder, it does not matter what energy sources will be the winner.
 Welders are going to be needed no matter what is built as long as it is made of metal.
-The safest bet for a green collar job is welding because no matter what technology is developed welding is a needed to make it a reality.
+The safest bet for a green-collar job is welding because no matter what technology is developed welding is needed to make it a reality.

 Welders have always been in demand.
 It does not matter what the economy does as long as there is an industry that is thriving.
 As a welder, you can change industries in a moment's notice without changing careers.
 In recent years there has been a recession that hit many careers hard but welders simply shifted to working in the shipbuilding industry.
 The recent war has sparked a boom in defense spending and welders are a major part of that workforce.

 Looking into the future, our country's infrastructure has been crumbling for decades and a lot of money is being spent on developing alternative energy sources.
 Welders are a major part of these industries.
 It does not matter if it is building bridges, nuclear power plants, windmills, or drilling for oil.
 Welders are going to be needed as long as the world needs energy, infrastructure, and defense products.
 It just comes down to the world's economy's cannot survive without the technology of welding.
 The future outlook for welders just keeps looking better while other career choices seem to be fading away.